Australia’s aged care system offers a variety of services to support the diverse care needs of older Australians.

 The ACFI was a tool for assessing the care needs of people entering and living in permanent residential aged care between 2008 and 2022.
 The tool was used to allocate government funding to residential aged care service providers based on the needs of the people in their care, regardless of the actual care planning or care provided by the service to the assessed individual.

-The ACFI contains 12 questions and two diagnostic sections used to assess how much assistance a person needs in a range of areas.
-The ACFI is not a comprehensive assessment; it is focused on factors that affect the cost of care.
-Needs are classified under the 3 funding domains:
+The ACFI contains 12 questions and 2 diagnostic sections used to assess how much assistance a person needs in a range of areas.
+The ACFI was not a comprehensive assessment but instead focused on factors that affect the cost of care.
+Needs were classified under the 3 funding domains:

-- cognition and behaviour (BEH), including questions relating to cognitive skills, wandering, verbal behaviour, physical behaviour and depression, and
+- cognition and behaviour (BEH), including questions relating to cognitive skills, wandering, verbal behaviour, physical behaviour and depression

 - complex health care (CHC), including questions relating to the need for assistance with administering medications, and need for management of complex health care procedures, with four ratings for each domain: nil, low, medium and high.

-The rating on each of the ACFI domains is based on the scores on the 12 underlying questions.
-The ratings across the ACFI domains determine the amount of funding the residential aged care provider receives per day per person in their care.
+The scores of the 12 questions determine the rating in each of the ACFI domains.
+The ratings across the ACFI domains then determines the amount of funding the residential aged care provider receives per day per person in their care.
 If a person is assessed as having nil or minimum care needs in a particular domain, the provider receives no funding for that domain for that person.
 Reappraisals can be undertaken as a person’s needs change.

-To find out more about the ACFI and subsidy amounts, see the Aged Care Funding Instrument (ACFI) User Guide on the Department of Health and Aged Care website.
+To find out more about the ACFI and subsidy amounts, see the Aged Care Funding Instrument (ACFI) User Guide on the Department of Health, Disability and Ageing website.

 Permanent residential care needs over time (ACFI)